Why You’re Seeing Too Much Direct Traffic in Your Analytics Reports (And How to Solve It)

 In this blog, we attempt to unravel why that is happening, how you can solve this and get to a better form of attribution – and some of the benefits that can bring.

-What is direct traffic in Google Analytics?
+What does direct mean in Google Analytics?

 Let’s kick off with a definition for context.